1969-? A Taste for Opera

 • It is doubtful that anyone will attempt to put on Luigi Cherubini’s Medea again in my lifetime.
 Nobody had attempted it since Maria Callas, and no one could hope to match Radvanovsky’s stunning portrayal in 2022.
 We can only hope that she finds a few more plum roles before retiring.

 • Verdi’s La forza del destino was once part of the Met’s standard repertoire.
-The Polish production that Sue and I drove to Buckland Hills to watch attempted to update it to the twentieth century.
+The Polish production that Sue and I drove to Buckland Hills in 2024 to watch attempted to update it to the twentieth century.
 Parts of this approach worked; parts of it did not.
 What really upset me was that important aspects of key arias were (presumably deliberately) mistranslated.7 However, it was still worth the cost of admission to listen to the fantastic singers, the orchestra, and, more than anything, the chorus.
 I always have hated Peter Gelb’s idea that current audiences cannot appreciate the historical background of the original story.
 It certainly requires a little education to enhance appreciation of the traditional presentations, but if it takes something like this to get some outstanding operas back on the stage I am for it.
 By the way, this production included the worst knife fight that has not yet appeared on Mystery Science Theater 3000.

 Video Recordings: I subscribed to the Met on Demand service before the pandemic.
 This allowed me to watch some of the large number of operas recorded by the Met while I was walking on the treadmill.
 I set my laptop up on top of a cabinet that Sue once used to hold shoes.
 I then started plugged in my earphones, started the opera and then turned on the treadmill.
 Here are some of them that I remember watching.